 Learn how to install the llms.txt file on your site.
 A guide to improve your site's ranking in AI systems.

-In this mega guide in French, you will discover:
+In this mega guide, you will discover:

 llms.txt?: brief overview).## headings, "optional" sections, etc.Several open-source projects and SaaS services offer to generate your llms.txt automatically: